 As a backup, O’Connell has some valuable traits as well.
-He’s tough and poised in the pocket, a quick decision-maker, and a generally accurate passer who can perform as a distributor in the short and intermediate ranges, and work in touch down the field.
+He’s tough and poised in the pocket, a good processor, a quick decision-maker, and a generally accurate passer who can perform as a distributor in the short and intermediate ranges and work with touch down the field.

-However, while O’Connell has a solid operational floor, his arm is average to below-average, and he offers very little creation capacity.
-He’ll also turn 25 years old early in his rookie season — another contextual factor that dilutes his profile a bit.
+However, while O’Connell has a solid operational floor, his physical tools are limited.
+His arm is average to below average, and the 25-year-old rookie offers very little creation capacity.

 Those factors prevent him from being a starter who can consistently elevate a unit.
 But in a well-crafted offense with proper support, he can keep things flowing if needed, and he has coveted qualities in a safety blanket.

 In 2023, the Raiders have Jimmy Garoppolo and Brian Hoyer as their top two QBs — both veterans who have pre-existing experience with head coach Josh McDaniels.

 O’Connell could leapfrog Hoyer with strong preseason play, however.
 And given Garoppolo’s injury history, it’s not out of the question that O’Connell sees live-action snaps as a rookie.